DataHurdler/Econ-ML/Tree Ensembles/tree-ensembles-en.md

 While the main benefit of `Bagging` is in reducing variance, the main benefit of `Boosting` is to reduce bias, while maintaining a reasonably low variance.
 Boosting is able to maintain a low variance because, like Bagging, it also fits many trees.
 Unlike Bagging, which builds the trees in parallel, Boosting builds them sequentially.

-The basic idean of boosting is to have incremental (small/"weak") improvements from the previous model, which is why it is built sequentially.
+The basic idean of boosting is to have incremental (small/"weak") improvements from the previous model, which is why the learning algorithms are built sequentially.
 This idea can be applied to all types of algorithms.
 In the context of decision tree, a boosting algorithm can be demonstrated by the following pseudocode:

 ```
 Step 1: Build a simple decision tree (weak learner)